Which English Proficiency Test do Indian Students Prefer for Studying Abroad? | Poll Insights

 Here are the possible reasons that have led test takers to make the above choices in the poll.

-Both IELTS and PTE are English proficiency tests required to study abroad in countries where the native language is English.
-However, the comparison between the two will depend entirely on the student’s preferences and purpose of taking the test.
-Below are a few points that can help you make clear choices.
+Both IELTS and PTE are English proficiency tests required to study abroad in English speaking countries.
+Below are a few differences between these two tests that can help you make clear choices.

 Acceptance: IELTS is more widely accepted worldwide while PTE is less acceptable.
 However, the latter is getting increasingly accepted by more and more institutions and organisations in the world owing to its faster processing time.
 Both the exams are accepted for Australian student visas and migration applications.